-The power of Belief has been well documented.
+The power of belief has been well documented.
 We also know of this power intuitively.
 Where would we be without belief?
 Would you have invested in your business if you didn’t believe it would succeed?
-Would you have sent your kids to the best schools if you didn’t believe they would benefit from it?
+Would you have sent your children to the best schools if you didn’t believe they would benefit from it?
 Of course not!

 Just as important as whether your team believes in your product or service is if you believe in your team?
 What you believe about your individual team members will impact their performance.

-To summarize, the right belief can spell the difference between success and failure.
+To summarise, the right belief can spell the difference between success and failure.

 So be mindful of the beliefs you instil.
 And once engrained in your consciousness, be prepared for these beliefs to help your inner radiance shine through.

 Remember a small doubt can be too big!